Canadian man who voiced IS propaganda films pleads guilty | DW | 11.12.2021

 Mohammed Khalifa was among the key members of the IS propaganda team.
 He provided narration for violent videos, including the "Flames of War" and its sequel.

-A Canadian jihadist who traveled to Syria to join the so-called Islamic State (IS) group nearly a decade ago pleaded guilty on Friday, the United States Justice Department announced.
+A Canadian jihadi who traveled to Syria to join the so-called Islamic State (IS) group nearly a decade ago pleaded guilty on Friday, the United States Justice Department announced.

 Mohammed Khalifa, 38, served as one of the group's prominent English-language propagandists, narrating violent propaganda videos.